-Do Check that you have written your answers in the correct place on the answer sheet.
-Make sure that you transfer your answers in the Don't X Don't use a pen on the answer sheet.
+- Don't use a pen on the answer sheet.
 Use a pencil.
-It's easier to correct answers if you change your mind, and the marking machine can't read answers Reading section to the answer sheet accurately and clearly, because it will be scanned into a computer. that are written in pen.
-Write clearly so your answers are easy to read.
-However, it is not important if you write in CAPITALS or lower case, or if your writing is joined up or not. even if you think there are two possible answers.
-X Don't worry if you need more paper - just raise If you want to change an answer, use an eraser to rub it out.
-Make sure your changes are clear and easy to read. end of the exam to leave all the paper you used.
-This includes your final answer sheet, the question paper
+It's easier to correct answers if you change your mind, and the marking machine can't read answers that are written in pen. - X Don't write more than one answer for any question, even if you think there are two possible answers. - Don't worry if you need more paper just raise your hand to ask the examiner and remember at the end of the exam to leave all the paper you used.
+This includes your final answer sheet, the question paper and any notes which you made to plan or prepare your answer.